 Our next conference is taking place at the beautiful Woodland Grange in Leamington Spa, Warwickshire.

-Its theme was suggested by our chairman Declan Lyons and it couldn’t be more pertinent with the tumultuous state of affairs we see all around us and the ever-increasing numbers of people suffering from mental health problems.
+Its theme, suggested by our chairman Declan Lyons, couldn’t be more pertinent with the tumultuous state of affairs we see all around us and the ever-increasing numbers of people suffering from mental health problems.

 Living with uncertainty